verne-h/user-auth-api/README.md

 6. Set `NODE_ENV=production`.
 Production startup intentionally rejects a missing `JWT_SECRET`.
 7. Set `TRUST_PROXY=true` only when the API is actually behind a trusted reverse proxy that sets client IP headers.
 This is important for IP-based rate limiting.
 8. Use Redis persistence/replication/backups appropriate to your recovery requirements because Redis is the system of record in this exercise.
+9. The environment contract for the app is defined in `src/config/index.ts`.
+Production should not rely on ad hoc shell exports alone; refactor the startup path to load the `.env` file or platform secret/config values before `config` is parsed.
-9. Run multiple API instances behind a health-checking load balancer for availability.
+10. Run multiple API instances behind a health-checking load balancer for availability.
 Redis-backed rate limiting is shared across instances.
-10. Collect stdout/stderr JSON logs in your observability platform and alert on elevated `401`, `429`, `5xx`, readiness failures, and Redis errors.
+11. Collect stdout/stderr JSON logs in your observability platform and alert on elevated `401`, `429`, `5xx`, readiness failures, and Redis errors.
 Never log Authorization headers or JWT values.
-11. Restrict ingress, egress, and Redis access using security groups/firewall rules and least privilege.
+12. Restrict ingress, egress, and Redis access using security groups/firewall rules and least privilege.
-12. Add a managed breached-password service or maintained blocklist for a full identity product.
+13. Add a managed breached-password service or maintained blocklist for a full identity product.
-13. For systems that require long-lived sessions, add refresh-token rotation and revocation rather than increasing the access-token lifetime significantly.
+14. For systems that require long-lived sessions, add refresh-token rotation and revocation rather than increasing the access-token lifetime significantly.
-14. If many independent services only need to verify tokens, consider asymmetric signing plus JWKS so verifiers do not need access to the signing secret.
+15. If many independent services only need to verify tokens, consider asymmetric signing plus JWKS so verifiers do not need access to the signing secret.

 ## OpenAPI versioning